upenn-libraries/sdbmss/README.md

   On your own machine, run these commands:

     ```
-    # copy the file from the dev VM
+    # copy the file you made in step 1, from the dev VM to your machine
     scp username@dev_vm_hostname:sdbm_live_copy_2015_06_15.sql .
     # load the data
     cat sdbm_live_copy_2015_06_15.sql | mysql -u user sdbm_live_copy